The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 Sacral region;

-The bones resembling the figure of a pyramid contain and warn against external mechanical influences vital organs: the heart with blood vessels, lungs with bronchi and tracheal branch, esophagus and numerous lymph nodes.
+The bones, resembling a pyramid figure, contain and protect vital organs from external mechanical influences: the heart with blood vessels, the lungs with bronchi and the tracheal branch, the esophagus and numerous lymph nodes.

-This section of the skeleton consists of twelve vertebrae, sternum and ribs.
-The first are constituent parts In order for the connection of the bones of the chest with the vertebrae to be reliable, the surface of each has an articular costal fossa.
+This section of the skeleton consists of twelve vertebrae, the sternum and ribs.
+The first ones are components In order for the connection of the chest bones with the vertebrae to be reliable, the surface of each has an articular costal fossa.
 This method of fastening allows you to achieve great strength.

-The sternum is a fairly common name for the bone located in front of the ribs.
-It is considered a component, there are three parts:
+The sternum is a fairly common name for the bone located in front under the ribs.
+It is considered to be composed of three parts:

 • lever;